How Many Solar Panels Do You Need To Power A House?

 Increases Property Value

-A home with solar panels could increase see an increase in property value, especially if the solar installation is completely paid for.
+Selling a house with solar panels may help get a higher price and spend less time on the market, especially if the solar installation is completely paid for.
 When buyers are looking at your home, knowing that they may be able to save hundreds of dollars per month on their electrical expenses might make them willing to pay more than they would for a comparable house without solar panels.

 The Bottom Line